cs-AI-dev/Keeneyed-4/EULA.md

 ### Article 9.3 - Retainment of the Software during Warranty Extension
 If this EULA would be terminated for a reason which would, were the warranty “renewal” completed, be nullified by Articles 9.1.1 or 9.1.2 of this EULA while you have requested the renewal of the warranty, you may continue your use of the System's software components and any associated hardware components as though Articles 9.1.1 and 9.1.2 were still in effect.

+## Section 10 - Singularity Prevention and Containment

+### Article 10.1 - Effectiveness of Other Articles In Regards to Singularities

-## Section 10 - Agreeing to this EULA
+## Section 11 - Agreeing to this EULA

-### Article 10.1 - Agreement
+### Article 11.1 - Agreement
 To agree to this EULA, please check any box which describes an article or section of this EULA which You would like to be exempt of (effectively but not literally or legally removing it from the EULA), mark the check-box confirming Your understanding of this EULA, then begin proper usage of the System's software components.

-### Article 10.2 - Improper Installation
+### Article 11.2 - Improper Installation
 If the System's software components are improperly installed, then both You and the Developers are exempt from all terms described in all subsections of Section 8 of this EULA.

-### Article 10.3 - Repairing an Improper Installation
+### Article 11.3 - Repairing an Improper Installation
 The Developers grant you a revocable, personal, non-transferable right to require the Developers at any time to grant You an additional and undamaged copy of the System's software components so that You can install that copy of the System's software components on the computer or other device which you attempted to load a damaged copy of the System's software components on ("Your Device") if:
 - Article 10.3.1: Your Device's software components were damaged by the attempt made by You to install the System onto Your Device;
 - Article 10.3.2: Your Device was for an unforeseeable reason unable to properly complete the installation of the System onto Your Device; or
 - Article 10.3.3: Your Device was for an unforeseeable reason already performing another task which required the same prerequisite softwares as the System's software components, which caused Your installed copy of the System's software components to become corrupted or damaged.
 and for no other reasons*.

-* except in a way which is sanctioned by the Developers or any person or legal entities authorized by the Developers.
+*except in a way which is sanctioned by the Developers or any person or legal entities authorized by the Developers.